-The win was Kershaw's first since April 28, when he beat the Milwaukee Brewers 2-0.
-It was his most impressive outing since a shutout of the Giants on opening day.
+The victory was Kershaw's first since April 28, when he beat the Milwaukee Brewers by a 2-0 margin, and it was his most impressive since his shutout of the San Francisco Giants on opening day.

 "Clayton was pretty special from the beginning," Dodger manager Don Mattingly said.
 "He was rolling right away.
 He seemed to be on a mission."